Clarkson College logo

 1981

-Received approval to create a four-year nursing program in partnership with Bellevue College.
+Received approval for a four-year nursing program in partnership with Bellevue College.

 1982